sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/coursera/ucSanDiego/module03priorityQueuesHeapsDisjointSets/section02priorityQueuesUsingHeaps/binaryHeapTrees.md

 * So, this is the second part of the story, ok?
 * People identified the root cause of the tyrannical king.
 * They found that the king was made tyrannical by a friend of the king.
-* People found that person and decided to exile that friend from the kingdom.
+* People found that person and decided to exile that person from the kingdom.
 * But it was not easy.
 The king would never let it happen.
+After all, they were friends!
 * In this case, people have two problems.
 The king and the friend.
 * So, people executed a clever plan.
 * People increased the power and position of the friend so much that the friend became a new king.